Toblerity/Fiona/docs/manual.rst

 reliability.
 Where OGR's Python bindings (for example) use C pointers, Fiona copies vector data from the data source to Python objects.
 These are simpler and safer to use, but more memory intensive.
 Fiona's performance is relatively more slow if you only need access to a single record field – and of course if you just want to reproject or filter data files, nothing beats the :command:`ogr2ogr` program – but Fiona's performance is much better than OGR's Python bindings if you want *all* fields and coordinates of a record.
-The copying is a constraint, yes, but it simplifies things.
+The copying is a constraint, but it simplifies programs.
 With Fiona, you don't have to track references to C objects to avoid crashes, and you can work with vector data using familiar Python mapping accessors.
 Less worry, less time spent reading API documentation.

 Rules of Thumb
 --------------